ZDisket/TensorflowTTS/examples/fastspeech2/mfa/README.md

 ```
 This will output the durations into a folder named `durations`

-**Now run the usual preprocessing steps outlined in the main README, except that:**
+**Now run the usual preprocessing steps outlined in the main README**; again, **Disable librosa based trimming in your preprocessing config if you used forced alignemnt based trimming!**
-In `tensorflow-tts-preprocess`, add `--trimlist trimlist.npy` as an argument.
-This is the trimming list output from postmfa.py

 ## After regular preprocessing